yamogoo/alma-design-system/apps/sparkpad/client/README.md

 # Sparkpad

-## A minimal MDX editor & demo consumer of AlmaProtoKit Design System
+## A minimal MDX editor & demo consumer of Alma Design System Design System

-**Sparkpad** is a lightweight playground project built to demonstrate how the AlmaProtoKit design system can be consumed in a real application.
+**Sparkpad** is a lightweight playground project built to demonstrate how the Alma Design System design system can be consumed in a real application.
 It provides a simple MDX editor with live preview, using components, tokens, and theming from the design system.